Trump ally Tom Barrack acquitted of foreign agent charges

 NEW YORK (AP) — Donald Trump’s inaugural committee chair, Tom Barrack, was acquitted of all counts Friday at a federal trial in which he was accused of using his personal access to the former president to secretly promote the interests of the United Arab Emirates.

-The jury deliberated three days before finding Barrack not guilty of acting as an unregistered agent of a foreign government, obstruction of justice and making false statements.
-Barrack had vehemently denied the charges.

-Barrack, 75, is an old friend of Trump and is a California billionaire who chaired the Republican’s inaugural committee.
-He was among of a long line of Trump associates to face various criminal charges.

-The verdict touched off a tearful celebration in the courtroom among Barrack and his supporters, who took group photos.
+The verdict touched off a tearful celebration among Barrack and his supporters, who took group photos in the courtroom.
+Outside court, Barrack proclaimed, “God bless America,” and said that he intended to get a drink and go see the Statue of Liberty.

-Asked for his reaction, Barrack expressed appreciation toward the jury.
-“I’m so thankful for this system,” he said.
+He told reporters that he was thankful that the jury understood “such complex and believable facts in front of them. … I’m proud to be an American.”

 One of Barrack’s assistants, Matthew Grimes, was also acquitted.

+Barrack, an Arabic speaker of Lebanese descent, also described efforts to arrange for Trump to meet with UAE national security adviser Sheikh Tahnoun bin Zayed Al Nahyan and other officials from more moderate governments in a selfless effort to persuade Trump to tone down his his anti-Muslim rhetoric.

+In 2019, lawyer Greg Craig, a Democrat, was acquitted of making a false statement to the Justice Department about work for Ukraine’s government.

-In closing arguments on Tuesday, Assistant U.S. Attorney Ryan Harris told jurors that Barrack schemed to become the “eyes, ears and the voice” for the Emirates as part of a criminal conspiracy to manipulate Trump’s foreign policy.
-At the same time. he leveraged his back-channel connections to get the UAE to funnel tens of millions of dollars into an office building he was developing and into one of his investment funds, he added.
+Federal prosecutor Ryan Harris told jurors that Barrack schemed to become the “eyes, ears and the voice” for the Emirates as part of a criminal conspiracy to manipulate Trump’s foreign policy.
+He leveraged his back-channel connections to get the UAE to funnel tens of millions of dollars into an office building he was developing and into one of his investment funds, Harris said.

 Barrack “marketed himself as politically connected.
 Someone who could open doors for the UAE.
 Someone who could offer access to Donald Trump. … He was going to be their man on the inside,” Harris said.